jrief/django-angular/docs/installation.rst

     $ pip install django-angular

-Please also check the latest sourcecode from `github`_.
+Please also check the latest source code from `github`_.

 Dependencies
 ------------